Bernstein-Sato polynomials of hyperplane arrangements

-{\bf 3.3.~Proof of Theorem~2.} We have an embedded resolution $ (\tX,\tD) $ of $ (X,D) $ by blowing up along the proper transforms of the dense edges of $ D $ by increasing induction on the dimension of the edge as in [31] (choosing an order of the edges of the same dimension if necessary although the resolution does not depend on the order).
-Let $ \tD_{L} $ be the proper transform of the exceptional divisor associated to the blowing-up along the proper transform of $ L $.
-Here $ \tD_{L} $ is the proper transform of $ L $ if $ L $ is an irreducible component of $ D $.
-Since the multiplicity of the pull-back $ \tf $ of $ f $ along $ \tD_{L} $ is $ m_{L} $, the assertion follows from (3.2) and (1.1.3).
+This follows from the construction of the weight filtration in \cite{St2} (see also \cite[Section 3.3]{Sa1}). \ms\nin {\bf 3.3.~Proof of Theorem~2.} We have an embedded resolution $(\tX,\tD)$ of $(X,D)$ by blowing up along the proper transforms of the dense edges of $D$ by increasing induction on the dimension of the edge as in \cite{STV} (choosing an order of the edges of the same dimension if necessary although the resolution does not depend on the order).
+Let $\tD_{L}$ be the proper transform of the exceptional divisor associated to the blowing-up along the proper transform of $L$.
+Here $\tD_{L}$ is the proper transform of $L$ if $L$ is an irreducible component of $D$.
+Since the multiplicity of the pull-back $\tf$ of $f$ along $\tD_{L}$ is $m_{L}$, the assertion follows from (3.2) and (1.1.3). \ms The following will be used in explicit calculations of Bernstein-Sato polynomials. \ms\nin {\bf 3.4.~Eigenvalues of the monodromy supported on the origin.} It is known that the Euler characteristic of $U:=\bP^{n-1}\setminus Z$ vanishes if and only if $D$ is {\it decomposable} (that is, there is a nontrivial decomposition $\C^n=\C^{n'}\times\C^{n''}$ such that $D$ is the union of the pull-backs of arrangements on $\C^{n'}$ and $\C^{n''}$), see \cite{STV}.
+This implies that, if the support of $\psi_{f,\la}\C_{X}$ is contained in $\{0\}$, then